Poor12/karmada/docs/testreport/test_report.md

 1. Num of Clusters: The number of clusters is the most direct dimension to measure the resource pool size and carrying capacity and scalability of a multi-cluster system.
    With the remaining dimensions unchanged, the more clusters the system can access, the larger the resource pool of the system and the stronger the carrying capacity.
-2. Num of Resources: For the control plane of a multi-cluster system, the storage is not unlimited, and the number and overall size of resource objects created on the control plane are limited by the storage of the system control plane, which is also an important dimension restricting the scale of the resource pool of the multi-cluster system.
+2. Num of Resources(API Objects): For the control plane of a multi-cluster system, the storage is not unlimited, and the number and overall size of resource objects created on the control plane are limited by the storage of the system control plane, which is also an important dimension restricting the scale of the resource pool of the multi-cluster system.
    The resource object here not only refers to the resource template delivered to the member cluster, but also includes the cluster scheduling policy, multi-cluster services and other resources
 3. Cluster Size: Cluster size is a dimension that cannot be ignored when measuring the size of a multi-cluster system resource pool.
 On the one hand, when the number of clusters is equal, the larger the scale of a single cluster, the larger the resource pool of the entire multi-cluster system.
    On the other hand, the upper-layer capability of a multi-cluster system depends on the system's resource profile of the cluster.
 For example, in the scheduling process of resource selection clusters, cluster resources are an indispensable factor.
    Under the same circumstances, the larger the cluster scale, the greater the pressure on the control plane.
 Among cluster resources, Node and Pod are undoubtedly the two most important resources.
    Node is the smallest carrier of computing, storage and other resources, and the number of Pods represents the application carrying capacity of a cluster.
+   In fact, resource objects in a single cluster also include common objects such as service, configmap, secret and so on.
+The introduction of these variables will make the testing process more complicated, so this test does not focus too much on the above variables.
    * Num of Nodes
    * Num of Pods